emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 1: Supply chain* |

-Figure 2 illustrates current inventory cycle at PCC's warehouse.
+Figure 2 illustrates PCCs inventory policy.
 After PCC receives orders from retailer,
 PCC prepares (picks) orders.
 When the orders are ready, retailer picks them from the PCC's warehouse.